-This post begins in Chiang Mai, where most travelers, including myself, are introduced to the beauty of this region.
+This post begins in Chiang Mai, where most travellers, including myself, are introduced to the beauty of this region.
 Often referred to as the rose of the north, Chiang Mai’s defining feature is the crumbling remains of an ancient wall and moat, which quarantine the old city.
 Though this area is called the old city, not much besides the temples are actually very old.
-Instead, travelers tend to find this area an artistic and chic part of town, and it’s not surprising that Chiang Mai’s old city is home to a surprising number of expats.
+Instead, travellers tend to find this area an artistic and chic part of town, and it’s not surprising that Chiang Mai’s old city is home to a surprising number of ex-pats.

 Even in the middle of Chiang Mai, nature is celebrated.
 The city features flowers in every nook and cranny, as well as a fantastic park in the southwestern corner of the old city.
 The crowning glory of this park is undoubtedly the pair of rainbow eucalyptus trees, Eucalyptus deglupta.